The Clear Edge

 Mistake 1: Trying All Leverage Types Simultaneously

-Seven initiatives in Month 1.
-None finished by Month 3.
-Revenue is flat because attention is diffused.
+Seven initiatives in Month 1, none finished by Month 3, and revenue stays flat because your attention is diffused.

-Each leverage type needs focused attention.
-Raising prices requires messaging refinement.
-Productization needs framework design and testing.
-Automation needs tool setup and workflow mapping.
+Why it fails: Each leverage type needs focused attention.
+Pricing changes need messaging refinement, productization needs framework design and testing, and automation needs tool setup and workflow mapping.

-Doing all seven means doing each poorly.
-Half-built leverage generates zero multiplier.
+Doing all seven at once means doing each one poorly, and half-built leverage generates zero multiplier.

-Choose 1-2 leverage types maximum for the first 90 days.
-Rank by impact, speed to results, and implementation ease.
-Pick the top 1-2.
+How to avoid: Choose 1–2 leverage types maximum for the first 90 days and rank them by impact, speed to results, and ease of implementation, then pick the top 1–2.

-The rule: Master one leverage type before adding the next.
-“Master” means implemented, tested, and validated with real results.
+The rule: Master one leverage type before adding the next—“master” means it is implemented, tested, and validated with real results.

 Mistake 2: Expecting Immediate Results

-Three months later: Tried 4 different leverage types, none fully implemented, revenue unchanged.
+Three months later, you’ve tried four different leverage types, none are fully implemented, and revenue hasn’t changed.

-You’ve invested 15-20 hours building leverage.
-You want return on that investment fast.
-Impatience drives you to expect instant multiplication.
+Why it happens: You’ve invested 15–20 hours building leverage and want a fast return on that time, so impatience pushes you to expect instant multiplication.

-Leverage has an implementation lag.
-The time between building leverage and seeing results varies by type:
+Why it fails: Leverage has an implementation lag, and the time between building it and seeing results varies by type.

 • Pricing leverage: 2-4 weeks (next client closes at new price)